TechBeastz is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn More.

 On the flip side, laser printers come with a large pain drum, thermal element, and laser module which makes them bulky to accommodate.
 When you add other features such as copying and scanning, the laser all-in-one printers will be very bulky.

-Bottom Line: If you are short of space, its better you go for an inkjet printer.
+Bottom Line: If you are short of space, it is better you go for an inkjet printer.

 Cost of Printing